"We're all just walking each other home."

 A few years later, my husband’s grandmother, Mary spent her last few months on hospice care while living with us in our home.
 I enjoyed making her meals daily and talking with her about all sorts of things.
 As Mary approached her final hours, she shared what she saw that changed my life forever: she said that people were waiting for her at a big feast (that only she could see, but couldn’t quite get to).
 She passed peacefully just a few hours later.
 That experience is something that remains with me to this day.
 (This phenomenon is called “nearing death awareness” and you can read more about NDA and Mary’s story here: Nearing Death Awareness)

 There have been so many more experiences, just as unique and transformative…and some, deeply personal.
 I experienced a traumatic pregnancy loss, nearly dying in the process, and I have also walked with my husband through several life-threatening experiences, including a stage IV cancer diagnosis and successful treatment.
-You can’t truly hold space for death and grief for others, without being with it yourself.
+You cannot truly hold space for death and grief for others, without being able to be present with it yourself.

 “Death is not painful.
 It is the most beautiful experience you will have.”